 Square POS is an app-based POS system that works on both iOS and Android devices.
 I’ve personally used Square POS to process sales and manage inventory for a small business.
-As a retail writer, I have also set up several Square accounts and tested the Square POS app and Dashboard many times.
+As Fit Small Business’ retail writer, I have also set up several Square accounts and tested the Square POS app and Dashboard many times.

-The Square POS app is free to download and includes solutions for payment processing, inventory management, card transactions, and more.
-Users can view reports, see deposits, manage customers, create an online store, edit inventory, and more from Square Dashboard, which can be accessed from any desktop.
-We’ll cover all of these features and pricing in this review.
+Square POS is free to download and includes solutions for payment processing, inventory management, sales reports, customer management, and more.
+Manage settings, create an online store, and more from Square Dashboard, which can be accessed from any computer.

 After using Square POS firsthand in a retail environment, I can say it is a very intuitive system.
 It is really easy to create a free Square account and download the iOS or Android app to start managing inventory or processing sales immediately.
 Few other POS systems offer such a quick setup, especially with integrated payment processing.

 Square is particularly useful for processing sales on the go.
 It has an offline mode, meaning you can still accept payments even without an internet connection.
 Square also has an automated customer directory that tracks customers by their payment method to send digital receipts and provide businesses with detailed reporting.
 I found this feature to be particularly useful when needing to search through past transactions to process returns or refunds.

 However, Square’s phone support isn’t always available when you need it.
 I know that many retail businesses and vendors operate outside of traditional business hours.
 Square’s support hours are limited and only available to active customers.
 It can be a hassle trying to verify your account when trying to get support quickly.
 Square also requires businesses to use its built-in payment processor.
 While the rates are competitive, they are not the lowest available, especially for high-volume sales.